sppmacd/teambots/README.md

 ### `/nation` - Nation management

-`/nation` command can be used by players and admins to create, join and manage nations.
-It uses vanilla teams for this, so that you can remove and modify nations using `/team` command.
-The only non-vanilla feature added are leaders, which can be managed with `/nation admin`.
+The `/nation` command can be used by players and admins to create, join and manage nations.
+It uses vanilla teams for this, so that you can remove and modify nations using the `/team` command.
+The only non-vanilla feature added is leaders, which can be managed using `/nation admin`.

 - `/nation add <player>` - add new player to a nation (as a leader)
 - `/nation create <name> <color>` - create a new nation and become its leader